KNOWLEDGE

 IS POWER

-Join us for a Women’s Economic Empowerment panel & social event at Los Angeles’ historic-cultural landmark Women’s Twentieth Century Club of Eagle Rock.
+Join us for a Women’s Economic Empowerment + real estate panel event at Los Angeles’ historic-cultural landmark Women’s Twentieth Century Club of Eagle Rock.

 Women’s History Month